justvibration/eie.io/README.md

 # Guide to Project Setup
 1. Create new Node project (package.json)
 2. Download node dependencies (socket.io, express)
-3. Create app.js-file that runs socket.io on express http server
+3. Create app.js-file that runs socket.io on express http server and serves a index.html file
+4. In app.js, set up socket.io with handlers for connection, sending and receiving messages 5.

 # Socket.IO